OpenHD/OpenHD/OpenHD/README.md

 ## List of Assumptions about the linux system we are running on that are non-standard:
 1) Wifi drivers are patched to support monitor mode for all WiFi cards OpenHD supports
+2) The directory /tmp for writing temporary files exists
+3) The directory XXX for writing persistent files exists TODO which one
-2) UART: if the platform has an UART connector (like rpi GPIO), the UART is enabled and it is implemented in the "find UART linux filename for platform" method.
+4) UART: if the platform has an UART connector (like rpi GPIO), the UART is enabled and it is implemented in the "find UART linux filename for platform" method.